St. Christopher's School (Richmond, Virginia): Academics

 St. Christopher's includes junior kindergarten through 12th grade.
 It offers more than 25 Advanced Placement courses.
 A program of coordination with nearby St. Catherine's School allows a broader selection of courses at the Upper School level, taught in coeducational classes on both campuses.
 After graduating, 100% of its students attend a four–year college.

 Niche ranks the school as the number two all-boys high school and the number 8 K through grade twelve school in Virginia.

 Student life

 Athletics

 St. Christopher's School belongs to two athletic associations, the Virginia Prep League and the Virginia Independent Schools Athletic Association (VISAA).
-St. Christopher's has longstanding athletic rivalries with Benedictine High School, Collegiate School, and Woodberry Forest School.
+St. Christopher's has longstanding athletic rivalries with Benedictine College Preparatory, Collegiate School, and Woodberry Forest School.

 The wrestling program, considered one of the best in Virginia, holds a streak of 21 straight Virginia Prep League titles and 3 consecutive VISAA State championships, as well as 16 of the last 22.